 Pinch of salt

 Dough Instructions To prepare dough, combine flour, baking powder, and salt; mix with fork or pulse in food processor until combined.
-Add butter and lard and mix using a pastry blender or food processor until the texture of coarse meal.
+Add butter and vegetable shortening and mix using a pastry blender or food processor until the texture of coarse meal.

 Drizzle water over mixture and mix gently with fork; gather dough into a ball and shape into a flat disk; wrap tightly in plastic and refrigerate for at least one hour.

 Filling Instructions To prepare filling, combine textured soy protein with water and let stand 10 minutes.
 Heat oil in a large nonstick skillet over medium heat.
 Add vegetables, spices, and hydrated textured soy protein, cook uncovered for 20 minutes over medium heat, stirring frequently.
 Add ground beef, stir occasionally to break up lumps of meat; cook for 10 minutes.
 Stir in olives and raisins; set aside.

 Empanadas Instructions To prepare empanadas, preheat oven to 400 degrees.
 Roll out dough to 1/8” thickness on lightly floured surface.
 Using 6” diameter round cookie cutter, cut rounds from dough (Will have to re-roll to get 10-12 rounds).

 Spoon about ¼ cup filling onto one side of each round and moisten edges of rounds with water.
 Fold in half and press edges together to completely enclose filling.

 Using tines of fork, decoratively seal edges.
 Place 2” apart on baking sheet lined with parchment.

 Mix together egg, milk, and salt to make a glaze and brush over tops of empanadas.

 Bake until golden brown, about 17 minutes.
 Let cool slightly on a rack and serve warm.